pretix/pretix-docs/docs/guides/widget.md

 <pretix-widget event="https://pretix.eu/demo/democon/" voucher="ABCDE123456"></pretix-widget>
 ```

-This way, the widget will only display products that can be bought with the voucher and prices will be changed as defined by the voucher.
+This way, the widget will only display products that customers can buy with the voucher and prices will change as defined by the voucher.
 You do **not** need to copy and edit the code example below.
 It may be easier to generate a code snippet that includes a voucher by using the "Pre-selected voucher" field on the widget settings page.

 Here is an example of a widget with a voucher preselected: